Fast. Simple. Safe. Pre-Settlement Lawsuit Loans in California

 A long legal battle in the state of California could leave you cash-strapped, unable to afford medical bills, mortgage payments, and other living expenses.
 Nova Legal Funding is here to provide you with immediate financial support within 24 hours.

 The complex nature of personal injury lawsuits in California often means it takes months, or even years before you receive compensation for your injuries.
-Unfortunately, insurance companies are known to use stalling tactics in the hope that such financial strain will force you to accept a low settlement.

 Many people with a pending personal injury lawsuit in California require financial assistance until the case settles, and lawsuit loans help to cover these expenses.

 - No Credit Card